ChrisDuffley/stationPlaylist/addonuserguide.md

 Note: Pressing NVDA+F3 or NVDA+Shift+F3 will continue to search artist and title.

-#### Place marker track
+#### Place marker track (local Studio only)

 There are times when you need to mark a track to return to after editing a playlist.
 NVDA allows you to define a track as a place marker track so you can return to it later.

 To define a place marker track, press SPL Assistant, Control+K. NVDA will say, "place marker set".
 To return to the marked track, press SPL Assistant, K.

 Note: You cannot set a breaknote or hour marker as place marker track, and if you delete the place marker track, place marker will be gone.
-Place marker commands will not work outside of playlist viewer.
+Place marker commands will not work outside of playlist viewer, and place marker track is unavailable in Remote Studio.

 #### Cart Explorer

-Both local Studio and Remote Studio includes dedicated cart banks or jingle machines.
+Both local Studio and Remote Studio include dedicated cart banks or jingle machines.
 Local Studio allows you to assign up to 96 carts, whereas Remote Studio defines 12 cart slots.
 When the cart command is pressed, Studio (local and remote) plays the assigned jingle.

 In addition, local and Remote Studio allows adding, modifying, and removing cart assignments.
 In local Studio, cart assignments can be edited with cart edit mode active, and preset carts can be inserted into the playlist with cart insert mode.
 In Remote Studio, carts are managed from Options dialog under carts tab, and carts can be either a file stored locally (local cart) or a cart assignment defined in a remote Studio installation somewhere (Studio cart).